OpenSourceEconomics/ose-scientific-computing-course-wirecard/README.md

 - test_functions.py
 - test_optimization.py

-This Notebook documents parts of my contribution for a project Michael Gerhards and I handed in to the OSE scientific computing class by Prof. Eisenhauer in the Wintersemester 21/22 at the Uni Bonn.
+This Notebook documents parts of my contribution to a project Michael Gerhards and I handed in for the OSE scientific computing class by Prof. Eisenhauer in the Wintersemester of 21/22 at the Uni Bonn.
 That project contains a benchmarking experiment.
 We compared a collection of different optimization algorithms which are implemented within the NLOPT library.
-Our project reports **data-profiles,deviation-profiles and performance profiles**.<br> The benchmarking experiment follows in great parts the methodology outlined in the following paper:<br>
+Our project reports **data-profiles,deviation-profiles, and performance profiles**.<br> The benchmarking experiment follows in great parts the methodology outlined in the following paper:<br>
 #
 [Arnoud, Antoine and Guvenen, Fatih and Kleineberg, Tatjana](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3465350#)
 <br> Benchmarking Global Optimizers
 <br> (October 2019).
 NBER Working Paper No. w26340
 #
 Another great part of our project was devoted to the implementation of two optimization algorithms.
-We successfully implemented the **Newton root finding method** and the **Nelder Mead** optimization algorithm by ourself.
-These algorithms are not included in the benchmarking experiment, due to the fact that they still require a lot of solving time.
-This solving time would be huge if we would apply these algorithms on our benchmarking experiment.
-However these algorithms are successfully implemented and are capable to solve test problems.
+We successfully implemented the **Newton root finding method** and the **Nelder Mead** optimization algorithm by ourselves.
+These algorithms are not included in the benchmarking experiment, since they still require a lot of solving time.
+This solving time would be huge if we would apply these algorithms to our benchmarking experiment.
+However, these algorithms are successfully implemented and are capable to solve the test problems.
 #
-While writing on the documentation of my work for the submission to the EPPE-class I managed to implement a benchmark routine that allows us to benchmark the nelder-mead-method we implemented and compare its performance to optimization-algorithms from the NLOPT libary.
+While writing on the documentation of my work for the submission to the EPPE-class I managed to implement a benchmark routine that allows us to benchmark the nelder-mead-method we implemented and compare its performance to optimization algorithms from the NLOPT library.
 ##
 You can easily access this project by simply clicking on the badges shown below:
 ##